Technigo/project-music-releases/README.md

 # Music Releases
-Our assignment was to create components using data in React to build a website that displays latest music releases.
-We were to follow a given design.
+Our assignment was to create components using data in React to build a website that displays the latest music releases.
+We were to follow a given design and make the site responsive accordingly.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+We had a API-fetch to start with, and we began with displaying the image, artist name and album name using the API.
+We also made the artist name and the album name into external links to their spotify-pages.
+The album and artist information were put into a separat component.

+We made a Header which we also put in a component.
+Lastly we put the album-key in a third component.
+In our App.js we imported all components to make the website complete.

+For styling we used grid to make the website responsive.
+We followed the given design using CSS.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.